Introduction to Parish Registers

 Parish Registers are...

 ...records of baptisms, marriages, and burials made by the Church.
-They are a valuable resource for researching your family tree because the census and official records of birth, marriage and death do not go back further than 1837.
-Parish records can extend your research back to the time of King Henry VIII.
-Most records go back to the 1600s, and some even go back to the 1500s.
+These records are a valuable resource for researching your family tree, as civil registration and census returns do not go back further than c.1840.
+Parish records can extend your research back to the time of King Henry VIII, with most records going back to the 1600s (and some going back to the 1500s!).

 Phillimore's Marriage Records is a series of books published in the late 19th and early 20th centuries, and holds transcriptions of marriage registers.
 Learn more about Phillimore's marriage registers below.